fedor4ever/elf2e32_next/README.md

 Was: E32 has only real symbols, absent symbols missing; DEF has all symbols - from .def file with the frozen exports and ELF, absent symbols present as normal; output DEF has all symbols, absent symbols present as absent.
 Therefore second step required to obtain proper DSO and E32Image.
 At this point supplied a .def updated and used to produce ready to use DSO, DEF, E32Image.

 Now: simple produce ready to use DSO, DEF, E32Image, supplied a .def untouched.
+ - uniform storage of absent symbol(s) in a DEF output.
+There 2 forms exist: raw output and after processing SDK tools.
+Both support as input.
+As output used "processed" form.

 ## You wish to add new enhansements.
 If you wish add some new tricks for E32 Image target use new modules: